sairajkonka/Portfolio-page/README.md

 ## Project
     Project showcases one's portfolio which is achieved by using the tags, attributes and properties of HTML5 and CSS.
-    Some of the tags are different font-size tags like h1 to h6 etc., imgtags, DOCTYPE, header, footer, dialogue,' different colour properties like color,background-color, position properties like sticky, static etc...
+    Some of the tags are different font-size tags like h1 to h6 etc., imgtags, DOCTYPE, header, footer, buttons, dialogue,' different colour properties like color,background-color, position properties like sticky, static etc...
     Many classes, id's, imports, references are also used.